LibrePPS/PyDrg/README.md

 - **Unified Interface:** A single, consistent API for interacting with multiple CMS tools.
 - **Flexible Claim Construction:** Easily create and modify claims using Pydantic data models.
 - **Support for Multiple Editors:** Includes interfaces for both the MCE (inpatient) and IOCE (outpatient) editors.
-- **Inpatient Pricing:** A full-featured IPPS pricer for calculating inpatient reimbursement.
+- **Inpatient and Outpatient Pricing:** Full-featured IPPS and OPPS pricers for calculating reimbursement.
 - **Extensible:** The underlying architecture makes it easy to add new components or customize existing ones.
-- **Example Scripts:** Get up and running quickly with a comprehensive set of examples in `main.py`.
+- **Example Scripts:** Get up and running quickly with a comprehensive set of examples in `pypps.py`.

 ## Requirements

 - Python 3.10+
 - Java (JRE/JDK, Java 17+ is recommended)
 - JPype1 (Python-Java bridge)
-- DRG, MCE, IOCE, and IPPS Java JAR files (provided in the `jars/` directory or downloadable)
+- DRG, MCE, IOCE, and Pricer Java JAR files (provided in the `jars/` directory or downloadable)

 ## Installation